Football Pushing Rules

-Pushing occurs when a player charges another, hitting him directly on his shoulders with enough power and force to move him backwards or tackle him entirely.
+Pushing occurs when a player charges another, hitting him directly with enough power and force to move him backwards or tackle him entirely.
 Pushing players can get dangerous, so it’s important that players perform pushes with as much caution as they can without getting injured.

 Although pushing is permitted, illegal contact is not permitted during games.
 Illegal contact occurs when a player is still making significant contact with a receiver after the receiver crosses five yards over the line of scrimmage.
 The official will call a penalty if this occurs.